-In my composition classroom, I centralize student interests and passions as much as possible, valuing students’ individual experiences as integral to the writing process.
+In the composition classroom, I centralize student interests as much as possible, valuing students’ individual experiences as integral to the writing process.
 An example of this would be my incorporation of fan narratives and fan work into composition courses, allowing students to work from a base of investment as they compose.
 In my technical and professional writing classrooms, I emphasize process, collaboration, and clarity.
 Students gain an understanding of genre norms while considering audience and context.
 In my cultural rhetorics classrooms, I attempt to bring together multiple conversations and experiences in the making of meaning within various communities.
+For more information on my teaching, please check out my teaching materials.

 As a teacher, writer, and scholar, I aim to facilitate productive conversation– in professional, academic, and community environments.
 My courses encourage students to critically engage with communities while enhancing their communicative skills through process-driven pedagogy.